anoff/cz-conventional-kawaii/README.md

 ### per project

-You can customize on a per project basis by adding a **cz-conventional-kawaii** entry to your `package.json`.
+To customize on a per project basis simply add a **config.cz-conventional-kawaii** entry to your `package.json`.

 Specifying a `types` object will replace the default types.
 The object key will be the type used in the commit message together with the `emoji` entry.

 You can also specify a fixed set of **scope** entries for your project by adding the respective field in the `package.json` config section.

-Setting `quick` to a truthy value will skip the _long description_ and _closed issues_ section of the dialogue.
+Setting `quick` to a truthy value to only use the `types` and `short description` to define your commit message.

 ```json
 ..